team-mayes/atesa/docs/getting_started.rst

 	python setup.py install --user

-If you're using a custom python environment, be sure to activate it before installing.
-In the future, we will support installation directly via a package manager.
+If you're using a custom python environment, remember to activate it before installing!

 Usage
 -----